-Cyber security attacks affecting the Funds, Fidelity or the Funds' third-party service providers (including the Funds' custodian, portfolio adviser(s), sub-adviser(s) and transfer agent) have the ability to negatively impact the Funds and the unitholders of the Funds by, among other things, disrupting and impacting business operations, interfering with a Fund's ability to calculate its net asset value, impeding trading by or in the Funds, or causing violations of applicable privacy and other laws.
+Cyber security attacks affecting the Fund, Fidelity or the Fund's third-party service providers (including the Fund's custodian, portfolio adviser(s), sub-adviser(s) and transfer agent) have the ability to negatively impact the Fund and the unitholders of the Fund by, among other things, disrupting and impacting business operations, interfering with the Fund's ability to calculate its net asset value, impeding trading by or in the Fund, or causing violations of applicable privacy and other laws.

-Similar adverse consequences could result from cyber incidents affecting individual issuers in which the Funds may invest or be exposed to and counterparties with which the Funds may engage with.
+Similar adverse consequences could result from cyber incidents affecting individual issuers in which the Fund may invest or be exposed to and counterparties with which the Fund may engage with.

 While Fidelity has established resiliency plans and risk management systems to address cyber security risk, there are inherent limitations in such plans and systems, including the possibility that certain risks have not been identified or assessed, especially related to new threads or zero day attacks.
-Furthermore, although Fidelity has vendor oversight policies and procedures, a Fund cannot control the cyber security plans and systems put in place by its third or fourth party service providers whose operations may affect the Fund or its unitholders.
+Furthermore, although Fidelity has vendor oversight policies and procedures, the Fund cannot control the cyber security plans and systems put in place by its third or fourth party service providers whose operations may affect the Fund or its unitholders.
 The Fund and its unitholders could be negatively impacted as a result.